JNLei/Braille-Algorithm/README.md

             - There is no braille symbol for a generic quote (")
             - There is only open quotation (“) and closed quotation (”).
             - Therefore we must keep track of what the last quotation was to translate it correctly.

-## Disclaimer
-Creating a perfect braille translation can only be done by a human as it requires an understanding of the content at hand.
-Also, many braille contractions follow pronunciation so programming this can be quite tricky.
-For instance, the “th” contraction that is used in “thought” would not be used in “pothole”.

-This Braille Translator does not include partial contractions as this would increase the complexity of the code ten-fold.
-This software is meant to provide a rough translation and was written as a means for me to learn Python.
-Anyone who wants to produce quality braille to meet contract standards should consider consulting an expert instead.